longislandjavascript/www.lijs.org-svelte/README.md

 It is deployed to the custom domain [www.lijs.org](https://www.lijs.org) via a Netlify continuous deployment GitHub integration.

-Any pushes to the `master` branch automatically run new builds and triggers a new deployment.
+Pushing to the `master` branch automatically runs a new build and triggers a new deployment.

 The Meetup data is fetched from the Meetup API via a Netlify Lambda function and the contact form is hosted with a Netlify form.